 The Memorial Hunters Club

-Dust of your Indiana Jones outfit - grab your smartphone and get ready to hunt for treasure!
+Dust of your safari outfit - and get ready to hunt for treasure!

 Nearly one hundred years ago, after WWI, thousands of memorials were erected in the honor of those who served and those who gave their lives in this epic global struggle.
 The Memorials were put up by towns, cities, veterans organizations, schools, churches, civic organizations and clubs.